TNG/if-webpage-plugins/src/lib/measure-webpage/README.md

 # Parameters

-## model config

-optional config parameters:
+## Global Config and Config

+The following parameters are optional and can be set in the global config or in the config of the plugin node.

 - `mobileDevice:`: You can pick a mobile device to emulate.
 Must be one of puppeteer's known devices: https://pptr.dev/api/puppeteer.knowndevices
 - `emulateNetworkConditions`: You can pick one of puppeteer's predefined network conditions: https://pptr.dev/api/puppeteer.predefinednetworkconditions
 - `scrollToBottom`: If true, emulates a user scrolling to the bottom of the page (which loads all content that isn't loaded on initial load).
 If false, the page is not scrolled.
 Default is false.
 - `switchOffJavaScript`: If true, JavaScript is disabled.
 If false, JavaScript is enabled.
 Default is false.
-- `timeout`: Maximum wait time in milliseconds.
+- `timeout`: Maximum wait time in milliseconds for page load.
 Pass 0 to disable the timeout. https://pptr.dev/api/puppeteer.page.setdefaultnavigationtimeout
 - `headers`:
   - `accept`: string https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept
   - `accept-encoding`: array of allowed encodings (a single encoding can also be passed as a string) https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding
 - `lighthouse`: boolean, if true, a lighthouse report is generated

+If parameters are provided twice, the node config is taking precedence.

-## observations
+## Inputs

-- `url`: the URL of the webpage to measure (has to include the protocl type, like https://)
+- `url`: the URL of the webpage to measure (has to include the protocol type, like https://)
+- `timestamp`: a timestamp for the observation

 ## Returns